Cuba–United States relations: 1890s: Independence in Cuba

-Relations from 1900–1959
+20th century

+U.S. military rule of the island lasted until 1902 when Cuba was finally granted formal independence.
 The Teller Amendment to the U.S. declaration of war against Spain in 1898 disavowed any intention of exercising "sovereignty, jurisdiction or control" over Cuba, but the United States only agreed to withdraw its troops from Cuba when Cuba agreed to the eight provisions of the Platt Amendment, an amendment to the 1901 Army Appropriations Act authored by Connecticut Republican Senator Orville H. Platt, which would allow the United States to intervene in Cuban affairs if needed for the maintenance of good government and committed Cuba to lease to the U.S. land for naval bases.
 Cuba leased to the United States the southern portion of Guantánamo Bay, where a United States Naval Station had been established in 1898.
 The Platt Amendment defined the terms of Cuban-U.S. relations for the following 33 years and provided the legal basis for U.S. military interventions with varying degrees of support from Cuban governments and political parties.

 Despite recognizing Cuba's transition into an independent republic, United States Governor Charles Edward Magoon assumed temporary military rule for three more years following a rebellion led in part by José Miguel Gómez.
 In the following 20 years the United States repeatedly intervened militarily in Cuban affairs: 1906–09, 1912 and 1917–22.
 In 1912 U.S. forces were sent to quell protests by Afro-Cubans against discrimination.
 At first President Woodrow Wilson (1913-1921) and Secretary of State William Jennings Bryan were determined to stay out of Cuban affairs.
 The political turmoil continued.
 Cuba joined in the war against Germany, and prospered from American contracts.
 US Marines were stationed to protect the major sugar plantations in the Sugar Intervention.
 However, in 1919 political chaos again threatened the Civil War and Secretary of State Robert Lansing sent General Enoch Crowder to stabilize the situation.